aminehajri/SEON-Android/README.md

 3. **accessPhoto** - Retrieves the captured photo from storage.
 4. **authenticateUser** - Uses the device's built-in biometric authentication to verify the user.

+> **Note:** The `.aar` file is included in the same folder of this repository.
+You can directly add it to your project.

 ## Project Structure

 The project is divided into two parts: